 and

-In \eqref{eq:opt2}, the differentiable surrogates of the FPR and TPR estimates from \eqref{eq:fpr_tilde} and \eqref{eq:tpr_tilde} are used for efficient optimization.
+In (\ref{eq:opt2}), the differentiable surrogates of the FPR and TPR estimates from \eqref{eq:fpr_tilde} and \eqref{eq:tpr_tilde} are used for efficient optimization.
 If an update occurs, the system obtains a new scoring function $\ghat_{t}$ and threshold $\widehat{\lambda}_{t}'$.
 Otherwise, the previous scoring function is retained, i.e., $\ghat_{t} = \ghat_{t-1}$.
-Since the optimization problem in \eqref{eq:opt2} is unconstrained, there's no guarantee that the original FPR constraint will be satisfied by $\ghat_{t}$ and $\widehat{\lambda}_{t}'$.
-Therefore, the system solves a different optimization in \eqref{prev_opt1} to find $\widehat{\lambda}_t$, replacing $\widehat{\lambda}_{t}'$, based on the current scoring function $\ghat_{t}$.
-In this optimization, we use the FPR estimate in eq \eqref{eq:fpr_hat} and LIL-based upper confidence bounds (UCB) to ensure that the true FPR constraint is satisfied with high probability.
+Since the optimization problem in (\ref{eq:opt2}) is unconstrained, there's no guarantee that the original FPR constraint will be satisfied by $\ghat_{t}$ and $\widehat{\lambda}_{t}'$.
+Therefore, the system solves a different optimization in (\ref{prev_opt1}) to find $\widehat{\lambda}_t$, replacing $\widehat{\lambda}_{t}'$, based on the current scoring function $\ghat_{t}$.
+In this optimization, we use the FPR estimate in \eqref{eq:fpr_hat} and LIL-based upper confidence bounds (UCB) to ensure that the true FPR constraint is satisfied with high probability.